country-regions/react-country-region-selector/README.md

 }
 ```

+<a name="options"></a>
 ### Options

-The following table outlines the attributes that are explicitly provided for the two components.
-Note: any other
+These are the attributes that can be explicitly passed to the two components. _Note: any other arbitrary attributes will be
-attributes you pass onto the component will be passed on to be outputted on the actual DOM element as attributes.
+added to the actual DOM element._

 ```<CountryDropdown />```